b4oshany/Traversal-Alogrithms/README.md

 Traversal-Alogrithms
 ====================

-Pyhton application that demonstrate BFS and DFS traversal and well as displaying a binary tree representation
+Python application that demonstrate BFS and DFS traversal and well as displaying a binary tree representation

 @Author: Oshane Bailey
 @Purpose: School Project